 How do I apply for a loan?

 Students must complete a FAFSA form, and indicate they are interested in a loan on the form.
 A FAFSA form must be completed even if the student and family feel they would not be eligible for any federal assistance such as PELL Grant.
 We require all students to complete a FAFSA Form for the appropriate year.
 All student borrowers must complete a Master Promissory Note/loan application commonly referred to as a MPN, and also complete an Entrance Counseling session.
-Students may complete both of these requirements at the www.StudentLoans.gov website.
-Students must be enrolled for a minimum of six credits (Half Time enrollment) in order to receive a loan.
+Students may complete both of these requirements by visiting studentaid.gov/mpn/ and studentaid.gov/entrance-counseling/ Students must be enrolled for a minimum of six credits (Half Time enrollment) in order to receive a loan.

 What is the difference between a subsidized loan and unsubsidized loan?